simonknittel/static-site-generator/README.md

 The goal of this generator is to have a base with everything already prepared to start fast with a new project without being restricted by any limits like a closed source task runner.
 With that you are able to add new features or remove already implemented features like the [Pug template engine](https://pugjs.org) if you don't want to use them.

-**Disclaimer:** This project is not intended as a well maintained open source project, so that it can be used anytime and anywhere without issues.
-It's more for my own learning and experimentation with new technologies.
+**Disclaimer:** This project is not intended as a well maintained and stable open source project.
+It's for my own learning and experimentation with new technologies.
+Therefore I can't ensure that it can be used anytime and anywhere without issues.
 Still I'm looking for your feedback and opinions.

 ## ✨ Features
-* Fast layouting through precompiling [Pug templates](https://github.com/pugjs/pug) with Gulp
+* Fast layouting with pre-compiling Pug templates
-* Project structure based on the [atomic design concept](http://atomicdesign.bradfrost.com) (you don't have to follow this pattern)
+* Project structure based on the [atomic design concept](http://atomicdesign.bradfrost.com) (you can easily change it if you don't want to use it)
 * [SASS](http://sass-lang.com) as CSS preprocessor
-* [BEM](http://getbem.com) as default naming syntax for CSS classes (of course you can choose your own)
+* [BEM](http://getbem.com) as default naming syntax for CSS classes (you don't have to follow this)
-* Extensive build workflow with Gulp 4
+* Automated build pipeline with Gulp 4
-  + JavaScript transpilation and bundling with [webpack](https://webpack.js.org) and [Babel](https://babeljs.io)
+  + JavaScript transpilation and bundling with [Babel](https://babeljs.io) and [webpack](https://webpack.js.org)
   + JavaScript linting with [ESLint](http://eslint.org)
   + Pug precompilation and HTML minimization
   + Injection of data with CSON into the Pug templates
-  + SASS linting, precompilation and minimization
+  + SASS linting, pre-compilation and minimization
   + Image optimizing
     - (Optional) [Kraken.io](https://kraken.io) minimization (requires [PRO account](https://kraken.io/pro))
-  + Bundling SVG icons to a single SVG stack
+  + Bundling of SVG icons into a SVG stack
 * Targeted Node.js&reg; compability
-  + Latest release from the _Current_ branch
+  + Latest release from the [https://github.com/nodejs/Release#release-schedule1](_Current_ branch)
-  + Latest release from the _LTS_ branch
+  + Latest release from the [https://github.com/nodejs/Release#release-schedule1](_LTS_ branch)

 <!--